lextm/jekyll-theme-chirpy/_posts/2020-5-5-everything-you-might-need-about-iis-server-header.md

 ---
 layout: post
 title: Everything You Might Need About IIS Server Header
+description: A post about IIS Server header and how to get rid of it with proper steps.
 tags: Windows IIS nginx Microsoft
 permalink: /everything-you-might-need-about-iis-server-header-58ca268547be
 excerpt_separator: <!--more-->